→←Athletes→Kane Perris

 His world championships ended in heartbreak after crashing on the opening day of racing, and sustaining a shoulder injury, breaking three ribs, and puncturing a lung.

-It’s been a bumpy road to Paris, but Perris has finally realised his dream and gained selection for his debut Paralympics together with Zaccaria as his pilot.
+After a bumpy road to Paris, Perris realised his dream and gained selection for the Paralympic Games together with Zaccaria.
+Their best result was fourth in the 1km time trial.